GLOBAL MARKETS-Euro drops, bonds rise after Merkel comments

 In a seeming contradiction to the growth fears in the bond markets, U.S. stocks jumped and European shares advanced to two-week highs, lifted by solid corporate results on both sides of the Atlantic.

-Investors who have worried about the impact of a limping global economy on earnings breathed a sigh of relief at forecast-beating results from the world’s largest chip equipment maker, ASML as well as leading Scandinavian bank Nordea and Norwegian fertilizer maker Yara International.
+Investors who have worried about the impact of a limping global economy on earnings breathed a sigh of relief at forecast-beating results from the world’s largest chip equipment maker, ASML ; leading Scandinavian bank Nordea and Norwegian fertilizer company Yara International.

 The S&P 500 touched its highest level since early May.